-Georgia has 10 years of experience working with children young people and adults in a variety of mental health and educational settings.
+Georgia has 11 years of experience working with children young people and adults in a variety of mental health and educational settings.
 Her Psychology BSc and Masters in Child Development have fed into her naturally empathetic and reflective approach to teaching.

-Georgia has delivered workshops for organisations such as Eko Magazine, Community Focus Inclusive Arts, the Red Cross, The National Galleries of Scotland, Edinburgh Printmakers, Art Buds Collective and The National Trust as well as in independent primary schools.
+Georgia has delivered workshops for organisations such as Eko Magazine, Community Focus Inclusive Arts, the Red Cross, The National Galleries of Scotland, Edinburgh Printmakers, Art Buds Collective and The National Trust, as well as in independent primary schools.

 Georgia's technical skills mean she is able to work with students' artwork to create complex and sophisticated images, which reflect their ideas and creativity.